 Elves were first mentioned in Old English and Old Norse folk lore, but are also revered in European and British folk lore.
 Elves or “Nature folk” were originally believed to be of either light or dark nature, with the light natured looking after you if you were good to them, whilst the dark natured would play tricks on the household and administer relentless nightmares.
 It’s this good v bad nature that inspired Louisa May Alcott to depict them as Santa’s helpers in 1856.

 The majority of Christmas traditions hold only a small amount of truth, although the truth can become distorted over time until the meanings behind the tradition are obscure, so next time you hang up a stocking, or place an angel at the top of the tree, give a thought to the significance behind it.

-To stock up for your festive celebrations in 2013, visit the UK Christmas World online store.
+To stock up for your festive celebrations, visit the UK Christmas World online store.